JinyuanSun/DDGScan/README.md

 2022.03: Fixed few bugs and working on possible docker image.
 Developed this in every day 20:00 - 02:00 :cat: .
 Continuing...
 Feel free to contact with me if you have any further questions on computational enzyme designfeel free to get in touch with me: <jinyuansun98@gmail.com>.

+### Known bugs
+- MainChain Atoms O missing for a residue.
+FoldX will create a gap.
+-